 In order to access and use Kids Street Online Services, it is necessary for you to agree to all of the following terms and conditions.

-The first rule is to always check with your parents before sending any information to Kids Central.
+The first rule is to always check with your parents before sending any information to Kids Street.
 If you ever have any issue with anything you see on our site, send us a note at email@example.com

 All software, design, text, images, audio clips, video clips, artwork, and other copyrightable or otherwise legally protectable elements of the Online Services, (collectively known as the ‘Creative Elements’) are the property of Kids Street and/or its licensors or other respective owners and are protected, without limitation, pursuant to U.S. and foreign copyright and trademark laws.

-Kids Street grants you the personal, non-exclusive, no assignable license to use for your noncommercial and personal use only the Creative Elements and you agree not to reproduce, modify or distribute the Creative Elements to any third party with the express prior written consent of Kids Central.
+Kids Street grants you the personal, non-exclusive, no assignable license to use for your noncommercial and personal use only the Creative Elements and you agree not to reproduce, modify or distribute the Creative Elements to any third party with the express prior written consent of Kids Street.

-You agree that you will not submit, post, distribute, upload or otherwise submit anything that contains (in the opinion of Kids Central), any unlawful harassing, abusive, harmful, vulgar, obscene, indecent or otherwise inappropriate material or any material that infringes on the intellectual property of another person or entity, any personal information about another person or any information intended to promote and/or generate revenue for any third party.
+You agree that you will not submit, post, distribute, upload or otherwise submit anything that contains (in the opinion of Kids Street), any unlawful harassing, abusive, harmful, vulgar, obscene, indecent or otherwise inappropriate material or any material that infringes on the intellectual property of another person or entity, any personal information about another person or any information intended to promote and/or generate revenue for any third party.

 Contests and Sweepstakes, and Other Activities